Long Eaton United F.C.: History

 In 1989 Long Eaton left the Northern Counties East League to join the Supreme Division of the Central Midlands League.
 Despite finishing fifth in the division in their first season, they were demoted to the Premier Division.
 League reorganisation saw them playing in the Premier Division South in 1991–92 and then the Premier Division again in 1992–93, a season in which they finished fifth and were promoted back to the Supreme Division.
 After a third-place finish in the Supreme Division in 2001–02, the club moved up to Division One of the Northern Counties East League.

 Long Eaton were Division One runners-up in 2003–04, earning promotion to the Premier Division.
 They were runners-up in 2008–09, also winning the League Cup.
 In 2014 the club transferred to the Premier Division of the new Midland League.
 In the league's 2014–15 they won the Premier Division Cup, beating Rocester 2–0 in the final.
 At the end of the 2020–21 season the club were transferred to the Premier Division North of the United Counties League.
+They won the division in 2021–22 and were promoted to Division One East of the Northern Premier League.
+The club went on to finish fourth in Division One East in 2022–23, qualifying for the promotion play-offs.
+After beating Hebburn Town 3–2 on penalties in the semi-finals after a 2–2, they defeated Stockton Town 4–3 on penalties (after another 2–2 draw) to earn promotion to the Premier Division Central of the Southern League.
+However, they finished second-from-bottom of the Premier Division Central the following season, and were relegated to Division One Midlands of the Northern Premier League.